Skip to main content

 Select the Controller node to use as the staging and post-staging Controller node to activate the VOS devices.
 A link to this Controller node is sent in email to the site installer.

-If you upgraded the Director and Controller nodes that were present before the upgrade and they are not lists, check the Controller node status:
+If you upgraded the Director and Controller nodes that were present before the upgrade and they are not listed, check the Controller node status:

 1. Log in to the Director shell, and enter the following commands: